Guide for Using Custom Databases

 When you return to the databases tab, you’ll see all custom databases you’ve created:

-In order to use a custom database in a CoderPad interview, you must attach it to an interview question.
-Then, when you load that question in an interview, it also loads the associated custom database.
+In order to use a custom database in a pad, you must attach it to a question.
+Then, when you load that question into a pad, it also loads the associated custom database.

 Caution: loading our standard MySQL or PostGRES environments without also loading a specific database-related question will load our standard sample database, not your custom database.